readysettech/handbook/handbook/values/index.html.md

 When new possibly non-inclusive words arise, we prefer to be proactive and look for an alternative.
 If your goal is to be inclusive, it is more effective to make a small adjustment in the vocabulary when some people have a problem with it, rather than making a decision to not change it because some people don’t think it is a problem.
 And if you make a mistake (e.g. accidentally using the wrong pronoun or an outdated phrase), acknowledge it, **apologize gracefully and move on**; there is no need to dwell on it, and you can work to avoid making that mistake in the future.
-Please also visit our [Gender and Sexual-orientation Identity Definitions and FAQ](/handbook/people-group/gender-pronouns/) page if you have questions around pronouns and other topics related to gender / sexual orientation.

-##### Inclusive interviewing
-This is documented on our page about [interviewing](/handbook/hiring/interviewing/#inclusive-interviewing).

 ##### Inclusive meetings
-Be consciously inclusive in [meetings](/company/culture/all-remote/meetings/) by giving everyone present an opportunity to talk and present their points of view.
+Be consciously inclusive in meetings by giving everyone present an opportunity to talk and present their points of view.
 This can be especially important in a remote setting.

 With internal meetings, consider using an open and live agenda document for questions.